Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 • Flags whether the retrieval posture is controlled, constrained, materially risky, or not governable for enterprise use.

-• Routes to ACT Tier 2 when the missing layer is data-handling policy, incident readiness, evidence, and formal impact review.
+• Routes to AI Controls Professional when the missing layer is data-handling policy, incident readiness, evidence, and formal impact review.

 Enterprise retrieval governance illustration showing trusted and untrusted knowledge sources, access boundaries, takedown controls, and evidence-based disclosure investigation readiness.